Marriage Counseling

 Creating the Love You Want

-Marriage and relationship counseling is my forte and passion.
-About 70 percent of the people I work with come to me for help with their relationships.
-Couple Holding HandsOne of the questions I’m most frequently asked is, “How do you work?”
-The simple answer is that working with a counselor, or anyone, for that matter, is about creating a relationship.
-My aim in all coaching situations is for people to feel understood, respected and encouraged.
-I encourage you to come in for an initial session, experience how I interact with you and notice how helpful my information is for you.
-My intention for you in that first session is that you experience great insight.
+Marriage and relationship counseling is our forte and passion.
+Our focus is helping couples create the marriage they really want.
+About 70 percent of the people we work with come to us for help with their relationships as an alternative to marriage therapy.
+One of the questions we’re most frequently asked is, “How do you work?”
+The simple answer is that relationship counseling is about creating trust.
+Our aim in couples coaching is for people to feel understood, encouraged, and respected.
+We encourage you to come in for an initial counseling session, experience how we interact with you, and notice how helpful our information is for you.
+The intent of the first session is for you to you experience great insight.
 Expect to leave with a much improved understanding of the problems that have held you back and clear ideas of what it will take for you to create the love you seek.
-After that it’s a matter of continuing to uncover and correct ineffective beliefs about relationships and implementing tools that will work for you and will become permanent in your life.
+We help you uncover and correct ineffective beliefs about relationships and implement tools that will work for you and will become permanent in your life.
+David Cantu is a life coach and marriage counselor, Carrie Manongdo is a Life Coach, neither of us is a Marriage Therapist, nor a psychologist.
+We offer an alternative to marriage therapy.
+Janai Bryant is a Licensed Clinical Social Worker (LCSW), certified in Texas and is also a life coach.

 Questions?
 Call or Email Today